StetHD/tarifa-book/usage/config.md

 # config

-`tarifa config` gathers ios project configurations tasks and assets generation tasks.
+`tarifa config` gathers ios project configuration tasks and assets generation tasks.

-The ios project configurations tasks allow to administrate provisioning files without visiting [http://developer.apple.com](http://developer.apple.com).
+The ios project configuration tasks allow to administrate provisioning files without visiting [http://developer.apple.com](http://developer.apple.com).

 The assets generation part allows to create icons and splaschreens from a color or image file for a given configuration.